University of St. Thomas (Minnesota): Schools and colleges

 The university offers its degree programs through nine divisions.
 The College of Arts and Sciences includes undergraduate departments in the arts, humanities, natural sciences, and social sciences, plus a number of interdisciplinary programs.
 The Opus College of Business has seven departments offering graduate and undergraduate curricula including Executive Education and Professional Development at University of St. Thomas, and is one of six AACSB accredited business schools in Minnesota.
 St. Thomas also houses the Saint Paul Seminary School of Divinity, which offers master's- and doctoral-level degrees oriented to theological study and the practice of ministry.
 Saint John Vianney Seminary, a minor college seminary, is also at St. Thomas.
 Other schools include the School of Education, the School of Engineering, and the School of Social Work.
 The Master of Social Work is offered as a double degree program with the St. Catherine University.

 Schools housed on the Minneapolis campus include the Graduate School of Professional Psychology, Undergraduate and Graduate Schools of Education, Graduate Programs in Software Engineering, and the School of Law, which was re-opened in 1999 after a 66-year hiatus.

 The University of St. Thomas is a member of the Associated Colleges of the Twin Cities (ACTC), a consortium of five private liberal arts colleges.
 This program allows students to take classes at one of the associated colleges for no additional cost.
 Other schools include Hamline University, St. Catherine University, Macalester College, and Augsburg University.

-In 2017, St. Thomas was named a Changemaker Campus by joining AshokaU, a higher education consortium that focuses on social innovation in higher education.
+In the Princeton Review 2023 rankings for best undergraduate entrepreneurship programs the St. Thomas Schulze School of Entrepreneurship was ranked 18th in the country.